Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 The island of Oahu’s main attraction is known just as much for its dense population as its beaches.
 In fewer than 70 square miles, the state capital houses around 350,000 residents, plus thousands of tourists that pop in and out for vacations.
 It also shoehorns in two community colleges, two private universities — Hawaii Pacific University and Chaminade University of Honolulu — and the state’s main public college, University of Hawaii at Manoa.
 Students at any of those schools can expect their cost of living to be double what is for the average American.
-Even if you rent instead of buying, average studio apartments go for over $1,200 a month.
-Of course, that includes luxury properties as well.
-Save money by skipping the ocean view and/or living further away from campus, then buying a discounted bus pass or getting a free one.
+Save money on rent by skipping the ocean view and/or living farther away from campus, then buying a discounted bus pass or getting a free one.
 Whether the apartment is good or bad, the electricity costs are bound to be high, but the college library’s lights are already on and its internet bills are already paid, so study there if you have to.
 While you’re at it, stick around campus for meals.
-With groceries in Honolulu costing about 50 percent more than U.S. averages, a campus meal plan can save you money.
+With groceries in Honolulu costing about 50% more than U.S. averages, a campus meal plan can save you money.

 The bulk of Hawaiian nonprofits are headquartered in Honolulu with satellite offices scattered across Oahu and the other islands.
 Here are some examples of what you’ll find in Hawaii’s largest city: